takeru/KingroonKP3/README.md

 **Current Board Support for this Version**

-- Kingroon KP3 using MKS Robin Nano
+- Kingroon KP3 using MKS Robin Mini

 **The issues queue has been disabled as some people do not understand it's for firmware problems and not technical support.**